samisalreadytaken/vs_library/Documentation.md

 ```cpp
 void VS::MakePermanent(handle ent)
 ```
-Prevent the entity to be released every round
+Prevent the entity from being released every round
 ________________________________

 <a name="f_SetParent"></a>